Should I Rent My House Furnished?

 Is Furnishing Your Rental the Right Decision?

-Before deciding to furnish your rental home, you need to evaluate your location first.
+Before deciding to furnish your rental property, you need to evaluate your location first.
 Is the rental situated in a college town, local attractions, or a business district?
 This makes it easy for you to work out which demographics to attract.

 Bottom Line

+Furnished and unfurnished rentals both have their strengths and weaknesses.
 Furnished homes offer plenty of advantages, such as increased rental prices, reduced property damage upon move-in, and more focus on who to serve.

 Are you looking for a trusted property manager to handle your rental space?
 If yes, contact McKenna & Vane Property Management today!